bharathgs/Awesome-pytorch-list/README.md

 3. [probtorch](https://github.com/probtorch/probtorch): Probabilistic Torch is library for deep generative models that extends PyTorch.
 4. [paysage](https://github.com/drckf/paysage): Unsupervised learning and generative models in python/pytorch.
 5. [pyvarinf](https://github.com/ctallec/pyvarinf): Python package facilitating the use of Bayesian Deep Learning methods with Variational Inference for PyTorch.
+6. [pyprob](https://github.com/probprog/pyprob): A PyTorch-based library for probabilistic programming and inference compilation.

 ### Other libraries: